Tuia Mātauranga and local histories

 Learning maps for the Tuia 250 topics from early learning through to year 10 are available on Social Sciences Online:

-He Kōrero Pūrākau Mo Ngā Taungahanahatanga a Ngā Tūpuna, Place names of the ancestors: A Māori oral history atlas
+He Kōrero Pūrākau Mo Ngā Taunahanahatanga a Ngā Tūpuna, Place names of the ancestors: A Māori oral history atlas

 This book is a useful resource for those seeking information on Māori navigation and navigators.

-Find some of the stories from this book online: He Kōrero Pūrākau Mo Ngā Taungahanahatanga a Ngā Tūpuna.
+Download the full PDF: He Kōrero Pūrākau Mo Ngā Taunahanahatanga a Ngā Tūpuna

 In this video the national coordinating co-chair of Tuia 250 discusses the purpose of marking the first meeting of Māori and non-Māori.